6 Best Retirement Investing Strategies for Gen Z Workers

 Generation Z spent years in the shadow of millennials, but they’re starting to come into their own now.
 They currently span ages 10 to 25, and the older half is starting to enter the workforce — with their first real jobs after graduation, or part-time and summer jobs while they’re still in school.
 As soon as they start working at any level, they have access to some valuable opportunities to save for the future.
 And time is on their side.
 If they start by setting aside some money when they’re young, their savings can grow significantly by the time they retire.

 Many young workers are already making saving a priority.
-Principal Financial Group recently examined attitudes around financial New Year’s resolutions, and Gen Z leads in 2022 ambition for saving more and spending less — 70% plan to save more money in a savings account, and 55% plan to spend less money.
+Principal Financial Group examined attitudes around financial New Year’s resolutions, and Gen Z leads in ambition for saving more and spending less — 70% planned to save more money in a savings account, and 55% planned to spend less money.

 It may seem difficult to find money to save when you’re just starting out, but making the most of tax-advantaged savings opportunities and long-term investments can make it so much easier to grow your money for the future.
 Here’s what Gen Z workers need to know about saving for retirement.